-The player that has the highest double will begin play next hand.
+The player that Dominoes can start the next hand with any domino they choose.
 If the round is blocked, then the player with the lowest pip total wins, scoring their opponent's points and rounding the nearest multiple of five.

 Rounds are played until the first player reaches 150 points.
 If the 15 minute period ends before players score 150 points, the player with the most points wins.